Georgia Corporation

 • Name and address of each corporate officer

-If you do not file your annual registration before the April 1st deadline, there is a $25 late fee.
+If you do not file your annual registration before the April 1st deadline, you will be charged a $25 late fee.
+The state may also administratively dissolve your business if you are delinquent for 60 days or more.